Asana/node-asana/README.md

 See `examples/oauth/webserver` for a working example of this.

-### Pagination
+### Collections

-Whenever you ask for a collection of resources, you can provide a number of results per page to fetch, between 1 and 100.
+Whenever you ask for a collection of resources, you will receive a `Collection` object which gives you access to a page of results at a time.
+You can provide a number of results per page to fetch, between 1 and 100.
 If you don't provide any, it defaults to 50.

 ```js
 client.tasks.findByTag(tagId, { limit: 5 }).then(function(collection) {